 In Divide and Conquer algorithms, the idea is to solve the problem in two sections, the first section divides the problem into subproblems of the same type.
 The second section is to solve the smaller problem independently and then add the combined result to produce the final answer to the problem.

 In the Greedy Algorithm, the solution is built part by part.
-The decision to choose the next part is done on the basis that it gives the immediate benefit.
-It never considers the choices that had taken previously.
+The decision to choose the next part is done on the basis that it gives an immediate benefit.
+It never considers the choices that had been taken previously.